Tolstoyan movement: Africa

-America
+North America

 Ernest Howard Crosby was a notable Tolstoyan in the United States.
 He was a supporter of the Christian Commonwealth Colony in Columbus, Georgia, which was established in 1896 by a number of Christian socialists and comprised 932 acre.
 The residents were also influenced by the views of Henry George and Edward Bellamy.

+N. O. Nelson, a Tolstoyan, founded the Leclaire cooperative village at Edwardsville, Illinois in 1890.
+With the economic base of a plumbing supply factory, it prospered but Nelson's other cooperative projects faltered and he was forced from the executive of Leclaire in 1918.
+The village of Leclaire was annexed by Edwardsville in 1934, ending the socialist experience.